1969 Curaçao uprising: Political effects

-The uprising's leaders, Godett, Nita, and Brown, formed a new political party, the May 30 Labor and Liberation Front (Frente Obrero Liberashon 30 Di Mei, FOL), in June 1969.
+The uprising's leaders, Godett, Nita, and Brown, formed a new political party, the 30 May Labor and Liberation Front (Frente Obrero Liberashon 30 Di Mei, FOL), in June 1969.
 Brown was still in prison when the party was founded.
 The FOL fielded candidates in the September election against the Democratic Party, the National People's Party, and the URA with Godett as its top candidate.
 The FOL campaigned on the populist, anti-colonial, and anti-Dutch messages voiced during the uprising, espousing black pride and a positive Antillean identity.
 One of its campaign posters depicted Kroon, the former Prime Minister and the Democratic Party's main candidate, shooting protesters.
-The FOL received 22% of the vote in Curaçao and won three of the island's twelve seats in the Estates, which had a total of twenty-two seats.
+The FOL received 22% of the vote in Curaçao and won three of the island's twelve seats in Parliament, which had a total of twenty-two seats.
 The three FOL leaders took those seats.
 In December, Ernesto Petronia of the Democratic Party became the Netherlands Antilles' first black Prime Minister and FOL formed part of the coalition government.
 In 1970, the Dutch government appointed Ben Leito as the first black Governor of the Netherlands Antilles.

 In October of the same year, a commission similar to the Kerner Commission in the United States was established to investigate the uprising.
 Five of its members were Antillean and three were Dutch.
 It released its report in May 1970 after gathering data, conducting interviews, and holding hearings.
 It deemed the uprising unexpected, finding no evidence it had been pre-planned.
 The report concluded that the primary causes of the riots were racial tensions and disappointed economic expectations.
 The report was critical of the conduct of the police and on its recommendation a Lieutenant Governor with police experience was appointed.
 Patronage appointments were reduced in keeping with the commission's recommendations but most of its suggestions, and its criticism of government and police conduct, were ignored.
 The commission also pointed to a contradiction between the demands for national independence and economic prosperity: according to the report, independence would almost certainly lead to economic decline.